There’s no doubt Thunderbolt is unparalleled thanks to its near-zero latency and up to 6 peripherals connectivity without any loss in transfer speed.

 This Apollo clearly falls under the BEST OVERALL category.

-It’s got all the specs and essential features you want, all packed in one portable, desktop format interface.
+It’s got all the specs and essential features you want, all packed in a portable, desktop-format interface.

 Whether you work in a project studio, professional studio, or even a moving studio, there’s something for everyone!